 Both highly specialized platforms like Virtualitics and grandmasters like IBM rely on AR and VR technology to introduce immersive visualization with brand new benefits for business and the whole industries.

 Building 3D data visualization spaces, companies can create an intuitive environment that helps data scientists grasp and analyze more data streams at the same time, observe data points from multiple dimensions, identify previously unavailable dependencies and manipulate data by naturally moving objects, zooming, and focusing on more granulated areas.

 Moreover, these tools allow us to expand the capabilities of data visualization by creating collaborative 3D environments for teams.
 As a result, new technology helps extract more valuable insights from the same volume of data.

 As the amount of data grows, it becomes harder to catch up with it.
-Therefore, data strategy becomes the necessary part of the success in applying data to business.
+Therefore, data strategy becomes a necessary part of the success in applying data to business.

 Here’s what makes data visualization an important tool in your strategic kit:

 First, it helps you cleanse your data.
 Secondly, it allows you to identify and extract meaningful information from it.
 Finally, data visualization tools enable continuous real-time monitoring of how your strategy and now data-driven decisions influence performance and business outcomes.
 In other words, these tools visualize not only the data, but also the results, and help correct and optimize strategy on the go.

 Let’s take the Applixure platform as an example.
 In a nutshell, Applixure hardware and software monitoring tools collect performance data from a client’s IT infrastructure in real time, visualize this data and provide an in-depth system health overview.